Eleanor-Shellstrop/company_data/README.md

 ## About

 This is a project for Code Louisville's Data Analysis Course 2.

-This repo demostrates my ability to work with data on an eningeering level and on an analyst level.

 ### Scenario